-The indicator 15.3.1 is adopted to measure the LDN and is expressed as the proportion of land that is degraded over total land area.
+The indicator 15.3.1 is adopted to measure the Land Degradation Neutrality and is expressed as the proportion of land that is degraded over total land area.
 It is a binary indicator (i.e. degraded/not degraded) based on three sub-indicators calculated separately: (1) Trends in Land Cover, (2) Land Productivity and (3) Carbon Stocks (Sims et al., 2020, 2017).
 While the first two can capture relatively fast changes, carbon stocks reflect slower changes which suggest a longer-term trajectory (Orr et al., 2017).
 Following a “one-out-all-out” process, the indicator identifies an area as degraded if one of the sub-indicators shows degradation.
 The three sub-indicators must be comparable among territories and based on standardized sources and methods.
 The data can be collected through existing sources, such as maps, reports or databases, but also can be derived from Earth observation (EO) imagery using remote sensing tools.

-The Land Productivity sub-indicator (LP), addressed in this document, approximates the total above-ground net primary productivity (NPP), which can be defined as the total energy fixed by plants minus their respiration.
+The Land Productivity sub-indicator (LP), addressed in this document, approximates the dynamics total above-ground net primary production (NPP), which can be defined as the total energy fixed by plants minus their respiration.
 Such energy is transformed into biomass which, in turn, allows ecosystems to develop their functions and deliver essential services.
-Therefore, LP reflects changes in health and productive capacity of the land and its declining trends can be usually understood as land degradation (Cherlet et al., 2018; Prince, 2009; Yengoh et al., 2015).
-The World Atlas of Desertification (Cherlet et al., 2018) suggests that the LP sub-indicator can be calculated using the Land Productivity Dynamics (LPD) approach.
-LPD was first developed by Ivits and Cherlet (2013) and is the methodological basis of the LPDynR tool presented in this article.
+Therefore, the Land Productivity sub-indicator reflects changes in health and productive capacity of the land and its declining trends can be usually understood as land degradation (Cherlet et al., 2018; Prince, 2009; Yengoh et al., 2015).
+The World Atlas of Desertification (Cherlet et al., 2018) suggests that the LP sub-indicator can be calculated using the Land Productivity Dynamics approach.
+Land Productivity Dynamics was first developed by Ivits and Cherlet (2013) and is the methodological basis of the LPDynR tool presented in this article.
+In addition, Sims et al. (2021) reports as the only Land Productivity Dynamics global product available so far the one calculated with this same approach, and provided by the Joint Research Centre (European Commission) to the UNCCD to assist the countries for the calculation of the LP sub-indicator.

 Land Productivity Dynamics and LPDynR

 The Land Productivity Dynamics (LPD) approach is based fundamentally on the use of time series of vegetation-related indices derived from remote sensed imagery, such as the normalized difference vegetation index (NDVI) or the plant phenology index (PPI).
 NDVI, for example, can be used as a proxy for land productivity, as many studies at global and local scales have identified a strong relationship between NDVI and NPP (Ivits and Cherlet, 2013; Prince, 2009; Yengoh et al., 2015, and references therein).
 The LPD approach often uses phenological and productivity-related variables derived from time series of NDVI, given that these can provide additional information on several aspects of vegetation/land cover functional composition in relation to ecosystem dynamics and change (E. Ivits, M. Cherlet, Mehl, et al., 2013).
 These dynamics of the ecosystems, which might eventually drive land degradation, can be caused by human activities and/or biophysical processes, as well as other processes indirectly tied to them, such as climate change (Yengoh et al., 2015).
 While the most commonly used phenological parameters are the beginning and the end date of the vegetation growing season, together with the season length in number of days, the ones related to land productivity are e.g. accumulations of vegetation index values over time, mostly during the growing season as defined by the season start and end date.
-These approximate NPP within the growing season.
+These approximate Net Primary Production within the growing season.